 We also encourage boaters to stay alert, especially at night, since large debris can be a hazard to navigation.

-Marie debris is pushed through the ocean by wind and currents, and no one is able to accurately predict how winds and currents will behave more than a week in advance; it's a little bit like predicting the weather.
+Items have made landfall in Alaska, Washington, Oregon, California, Hawaii, and British Columbia.
+Mariners have also reported debris as they crossed the North Pacific.
+Marie debris is pushed through the ocean by wind and currents, and no one is able to accurately predict how winds and currents will behave more than a week in advance; it's similar to predicting the weather.
 NOAA's models give us an understanding of where debris is located today, but they do not predict where debris will go in the future.

 NOAA anticipates that in the late fall and throughout the winter of 2012-2013, seasonal changes in North Pacific winds and currents will cause marine debris of mixed types to wash ashore on western coastlines of North America.
 Hawaii can also expect to see mixed debris during this time, since debris will likely travel west toward the Main Hawaiian Island with ocean currents.